Certified Scrum Developer Workshop (CSD): Hands-On Agile Engineering

-Using the techniques introduced by pair programming, course participants will solve a problem in pairs.
-This exercise will demonstrate the value and effectiveness of pairing to develop better solutions and to increase shared knowledge of the team.
+3. Using the techniques introduced by pair programming, course participants will solve a problem in pairs.
+This Exercise will demonstrate the value and effectiveness of pairing to develop better solutions and to increase shared knowledge of the team.

 Part 4: Architecture, Design, & Shared Understanding

-Course participants will discuss thoughts and current practices regarding coding standards.
-Instructor will provide a working software example for the team to evaluate in the absence of coding standards.
+2. Course participants will discuss thoughts and current practices regarding coding standards.
+The instructor will provide a working software example for the team to evaluate in the absence of coding standards.
 The class will discuss the potential waste effort that can exist in the absence of coding standards.
 Course participants will then work in teams to develop a simple set of coding standards.
-After applying the agreed upon coding standards they will look at the inherent benefits.
+After applying the agreed-upon coding standards they will look at the inherent benefits.

-We will introduce Test Driven Development and contrast to the traditional test last approach.
+1. We will introduce Test Driven Development and contrast it to the traditional "test last" approach.
 Discuss the benefits and process of TDD and how it can lead to better overall design and simplicity.

 Part 6: Refactoring

-There is a symbiotic relationship between good tests and the refactoring process.
-We will discuss why, when and how teams should consider refactoring.
+1. There is a symbiotic relationship between good tests and the refactoring process.
+We will discuss why, when, and how teams should consider refactoring.